18194611/PS2-Disk-Saver-Modified/README.md

 - Different PS2 tolerances

 For this reason, I recommend trying the **original models first**.
 If you experience the same issues, these modified versions may be helpful.
+For a fully reversible installation, I recommend using the screw-mounted version instead of the super glue version whenever possible.

 # PS2-Disk-Saver